 Indexes articles, reviews, letters, etc. from over "1,950 journals across 50 social sciences disciplines.
 It also indexes individually selected, relevant items from over 3,300 of the world's leading scientific and technical journals."

 - Social Sciences Index / International Index to Periodicals (print indexes)

 Indexes humanities and social sciences journals. v.
 1-27; 1907-15--1973-74

-An author and subject index to publications in fields of anthropology, archeology and classical studies, economics, folklore, geography, history, language and literature, music, philosophy, political science, religion and theology, sociology and theatre arts.
+Author and subject indexes to publications in fields of anthropology, archaeology and classical studies, economics, folklore, geography, history, language and literature, music, philosophy, political science, religion and theology, sociology and theater arts.

 Page Coordinator: Gordon Anderson email@example.com